 Caring for Your Skin During Chemotherapy

-Chemotherapy is an important component of multimodal treatment, the most common approach to treating mesothelioma.
-It is one of the most effective known treatments for limiting and slowing the growth of this type of cancer.
-But going through chemotherapy isn’t easy.
-The drugs used attack some healthy cells as well as cancer cells, and this can cause a number of uncomfortable and painful side effects.
+Chemotherapy is a component of multimodal treatment, the most common approach to treating mesothelioma.
+A highly effective treatment, chemotherapy limits or slows cancer growth.
+However, chemotherapy is not easy for the patients going through it.
+The drugs used to attack cancer cells also affect some healthy cells, causing a number of uncomfortable and painful side effects.

-Among the many side effects that chemotherapy may cause is damage to skin.
-If you are going through chemotherapy you may experience rashes, dryness, changes in skin color, itchiness, greater sensitivity to the sun, and many other skin issues.
-There are things you can do to try to prevent the worst of skin side effects and to care for your skin during and after chemotherapy.
+Among the many side effects of chemotherapy treatment is skin damage.
+If you are undergoing chemotherapy you may experience rashes, dryness, changes in skin color, itchiness, sun sensitivity, and many other skin issues.
+There are things you can do to try to prevent the worst side effects and properly care for your skin during and after chemotherapy.

 Why Chemotherapy Affects Skin and What You Can Do about it

-Chemotherapy treatment is the administration of a drug or combination of drugs to kill or prevent the growth of cancer cells.
-The drugs circulate through the entire body, targeting all cells they encounter that grow and divide rapidly.
-This causes many of the side effects people experience with this treatment.
+Chemotherapy treatment is the administration of a drug, or combination of drugs, to kill or prevent growth of cancer cells.
+These drugs circulate through the entire body, targeting all cells that grow and divide rapidly.
 Skin cells may be targeted in this way.
-Skin issues may also arise specifically from certain types of drugs or because of a combination of chemotherapy and radiation.
+Skin issues may also arise from certain drug types or a combination of chemotherapy and radiation.

 Dry, Itchy Skin

-Dryness along with resulting itchiness is among the most common skin side effects of chemotherapy treatment.
-Dry skin is not just uncomfortable; it can also become inflamed and increase the risk of developing an infection.
-To help minimize or prevent dry skin and itchiness, avoid soaps and lotions with fragrances that can irritate the skin and avoid hot showers and baths.
-Be gentle with your skin, avoiding scrubs and patting dry after a shower.
+Dryness and itchiness are the most common skin side effects of chemotherapy treatment.
+Dry skin is not just uncomfortable.
+It can also become inflamed, increasing the risk of infection.
+To help minimize or prevent dry skin and itchiness, avoid soaps and lotions with fragrances.
+These additives can irritate skin.
+Also, avoid hot showers and baths.
+Be gentle with your skin.
+Do not scrub with harsh substances and pat gently to dry.
 Wear soft, loose-fitting clothing.

-To treat dry skin, use moisturizers and bath oils, but only those that are fragrance-free.
+To treat dry skin, use fragrance-free moisturizers and bath oils.
 Apply lotion or oil at least twice a day, especially after showering.
-If you are still itchy and dry, your doctors or dermatologist can help recommend a better product, prescribe a steroid cream, or direct you to use an oral antihistamine.
-Chemotherapy may also make your skin more sensitive to the sun and this may even worsen dryness and itchiness.
-It is crucial to use sunscreen with an SPF of at least 30 whenever going out doors, even when it is cloudy.
-Skin cancer rates are higher in survivors of cancer, and this may be one reason why.
+If you are still itchy and dry, your doctors or dermatologist can help recommend other products, prescribe a steroid cream, or direct you to use an oral antihistamine.
+Chemotherapy may also make your skin more sensitive to the sun, making dryness worse.
+It is crucial to use sunscreen with an SPF of at least 30 whenever going out doors.

 Like dry skin, rashes can be both uncomfortable and unsightly.
-Certain chemotherapy drugs are more likely to cause rashes, but all have the potential to trigger a red, painful, burning, and itchy rash.
-Most often these rashes will disappear with time after treatment is complete.
-While going through chemotherapy it is important to tell your doctors if you develop a rash.
-An over the counter cream may help, but you may benefit more from a prescription cream.
+Certain chemotherapy drugs are more likely to cause rashes, though all have potential to trigger red, painful, burning, and itchy rashes.
+Most often the rash will disappear after treatment is complete.
+While going through chemotherapy, it is important to tell your doctors if you develop a rash.
+An over-the-counter cream may help, although you may benefit from a prescription.

-Rashes can easily become infected because they cause breaks in the skin and it is difficult to resist the urge to scratch.
-You may need to use antibiotics to resolve any infection caused by a rash, although the rash itself is not the result of an infection.
-As with dry skin, avoid hot showers, abrasive materials, and products with fragrance added.
-All will irritate your rash more.
-Skin with a rash is more sensitive to the sun, so use a sunscreen.
+Rashes can easily become infected.
+You may need antibiotics to resolve any infection caused by a rash.
+As with dry skin, avoid hot showers, abrasive materials, and products with added fragrance.
+Again, skin with a rash is more sensitive to the sun, so use sunscreen.

 Skin Color Changes

 If you experience swelling, redness, burning, and skin peeling on the hands or feet during chemotherapy, you may have hand-foot syndrome.
-Certain chemotherapy drugs tend to concentrate in the palms of the hands and soles of the feet, causing this kind of damage.
-Hand-foot syndrome can be very painful and makes it difficult to walk or do anything with the hands.
-Keeping hands and feet cool— avoid hot water—and using lotions help, but it is important to report signs of this condition.
-Your medical team may prescribe medications to help treat it, including steroids, painkillers, and medications that help shed the loose skin that results from this condition.
+Certain chemotherapy drugs can concentrate in the palms of the hands and soles of the feet, causing this kind of damage.
+Hand-foot syndrome can be painful.
+It can lead to difficulty walking or doing things with your hands.
+Keeping hands and feet cool and using lotion may help.
+However, be sure to report signs of this condition to your doctor.
+Your medical team may prescribe medication, including steroids and painkillers.

 When radiation therapy is followed by certain chemotherapy drugs, it can result in a condition called radiation recall.
-This causes blistering, tenderness, and redness around the site where radiation therapy was applied, and it can be avoided by waiting longer to administer chemotherapy drugs.
-Another option is to treat the rash when it occurs, usually with corticosteroids.
-As with other rashes, it is important to avoid or protect against the sun until it heals.
+Radiation recall causes blistering, tenderness, and redness around the treatment site.
+It can be avoided by waiting longer to administer chemotherapy drugs.
+Treatment with corticosteroids is another option.
+As with other rashes, avoid sun exposure until it heals.

-Related to the damage that chemotherapy can cause to skin is damage and changes to the nails.
-Most common are cosmetic changes, including discoloration or changing texture of the nails.
-Most patients will not experience any pain or discomfort along with these changes.
-It is important to avoid manicures and pedicures during chemotherapy, and after until the nails and skin have healed.
-To hide the discoloration, you can use nail polish, but look for water-based polishes without harsh chemicals, like formaldehyde and toluene.
+Chemotherapy can also cause changes to the nails.
+Most common are cosmetic changes, including discoloration or a change of nail texture.
+Most patients will not experience any pain or discomfort with these changes.
+If you experience nail changes, avoid manicures and pedicures during chemotherapy or until your nails have healed.
+You can use nail polish to hide discoloration.
+However, look for water-based polishes without harsh chemicals like formaldehyde and toluene.

 Ingredients Harsh on Sensitive Skin

-Going through cancer treatment can make your skin very sensitive, so you may need to watch out for products and ingredients that never bothered you previously.
+Cancer treatment can make your skin very sensitive.
+If you experience sensitivity, watch out for products and ingredients that did not bother you previously.
 Ask your doctor or dermatologist about recommendations for soap, laundry detergents, lotions, and other products that will not further irritate your skin.

-Also get in the habit of checking labels to look for ingredients that are more likely to cause irritation: alcohol, fragrance, and exfoliants.
-Avoid sulfates, like sodium laureth sulfate, which are harsh detergents.
+Also, check labels for ingredients that may cause irritation, including alcohol, fragrance, and exfoliants.
+Avoid sulfates, like sodium laureth sulfate.
 Even products that boast natural ingredients can be irritating.
 Essential oils and certain extracts can cause itching or rashes.
-When trying a new skin product, test it on a small patch of skin first to find out if it will cause you irritation before using it all over.
+When trying a new skin product, first test a small patch of skin see if it will cause irritation.

-Most of these problems that arise with the skin and nails during mesothelioma chemotherapy treatment are not serious and are temporary.
-A big concern is always infection.
-Many of these issues can turn into an infection, which is especially problematic during chemotherapy when the immune system is weakened.
-It is important to talk to your doctors about any skin issues you have, to treat them as recommended, and to avoid scratching the skin, which can lead to infection.
-Remember to treat your skin gently, to keep it moisturized, to protect it from the sun, and to avoid harsh chemicals, and before you know it you will have healthy skin again.
+Most skin and nail problems that arise during mesothelioma chemotherapy treatment are are temporary.
+The biggest concern is infection which can be serious during chemotherapy.
+Be sure to talk to your doctors about any skin issues.
+Also, follow treatment recommendations and avoid scratching, which can lead to infection.
+Remember to treat your skin gently, keep it moisturized, protect it from the sun, and avoid harsh chemicals.
+Before you know it, you will have healthy skin again.

 Get Your FREE Resources Sent Overnight